qwaneu/qwaneu.github.io/_drafts/tdd-heuristics.md

 - No more than one failing test at a time
 - Fix one failing test at a time
 - What is a unit test?
-- Mirroring
+- (new) Mirroring
-- Focus on relevant data
+- (new) Focus on relevant data

 **Other**
 - Rules for simple design
 - Practice, Practice, Practice
 - Sometimes we thank a test for its' service and move on
+- Test behaviour rather that state

 Principles?
 - YAGNI